 Read below about the consequences Brexit may have on your business here in Sweden.
-British companies with branches in Sweden and Swedish companies with branches in the UK will be affected the most.
+Companies with company officials who are resident in the UK and British companies with branches in Sweden will be affected the most.
 Many companies and associations will be affected because many of the rules depend on whether a company is based within the European Economic Area (EEA) or not.

 Company officials living in the UK